The Kiffness: Early life and career

 In late 2020, Scott collaborated with Turkish musician Bilal Göregen in a remix of Göregen's rendition of "Ievan polkka" that went viral on YouTube.
 In 2021, he created a song parodying Miriam Makeba's "The Click Song" to assist people with pronouncing the new names of Port Elizabeth, King William's Town, and Maclear after the South African government changed them.

 In September 2024, Scott produced a video satirising a claim made by Republican presidential candidate Donald Trump in that month's presidential debate.
 Trump repeated unverified reports that Haitian immigrants in Springfield, Ohio, were eating cats and dogs kept as pets by members of the local community.
 The claim was subsequently denied by the mayor of Springfield, Rob Rue, and widely ridiculed in the media.
 Scott's video, "Eating the Cats", has since gone viral on social media.

+In 2025, Scott was selected to perform in the Summer Sunset Concerts lineup at the Kirstenbosch National Botanical Garden in Cape Town.
+After reports emerged that activists affiliated with the Palestine Solidarity Campaign (PSC) had organised protests in an attempt to have him removed from the lineup, concert organisers, including SANBI, announced that the series would proceed as planned, with increased security at the venue.
+PSC has alleged that has Scott made racist and Islamophobic tweets on his X account.
+His inclusion in the event was supported by South African community groups and fans, including singer Heinz Winckler.

+In February 2026, Scott collaborated with the American musician Matisyahu on a remix of Matisyahu's song "One Day", built around a viral video of two Filipino children singing the song.
+Matisyahu also recorded new vocals for the track.
+Scott described the song as "a musical prayer for peace" and said it was the first time an original artist had collaborated with him on one of his remixes.

 Activism

 In 2016, Scott paid tribute to the victims of the Orlando, Florida Pulse nightclub shooting by releasing a song called "You Say You Love Me".

 In 2021, Scott raised over R 100,000 for the SPCA in Sandton with the release of his Cat Jams EP.

 During the 2022 Russian invasion of Ukraine, Scott supported Ukraine by remixing the Ukrainian folk song "Oi u luzi chervona kalyna", performed by Boombox frontman Andriy Khlyvnyuk.
 The latter cancelled his American tour to defend his country against the invasion by the Russian Armed Forces.
 Royalties from the remix were intended to go toward humanitarian aid for the Armed Forces of Ukraine.